 109. Paddle on Emerald Lake

 It’s hard to describe the beauty of Emerald Lake in Yoho National Park.
 Its teal color can surely take your breath away upon first glance, and the views of the President Range mountains are to die for.
-I love coming here just for a walk around the lake or a stand up paddle around the lake.
+I love coming here just for a walk around the lake or a stand-up paddle around the lake.

 110. Enjoy Winter at Emerald Lake Lodge

 Speaking of Emerald Lake I should probably mention there is one place to stay here.
-Emerald Lake Lodge is the only accommodation in area, and wow is it a beautiful one.
+Emerald Lake Lodge is the only accommodation in the area, and wow is it a beautiful one.
 Staying here on a cold winter day is one of the coziest things you can do in the Canadian Rockies.
 There is a hot tub and magical views awaiting you in the winter.